How to Become an Aerospace Engineer at ISRO?

 - And many more…

 To get the job updates, the candidates have to check the official website.
 Few reports say that the job notifications release in February and March, but it is not compulsory as every year it can be changed.
 ISRO hires Aerospace Engineers based on a performance in the recruitment exam.
-After successfully qualifying ISRO examination, the candidates will be able to get a job as an Aerospace Engineer with a starting salary around 6-10 lakhs per annum.
-ISRO is one of the best places for young graduates in terms of high salary and best learning experience.
+After successfully qualifying ISRO examination, the candidates will be able to get a job as an Aerospace Engineer with a starting salary of around 6-10 lakhs per annum.
+ISRO is one of the best places for young graduates in terms of high salaries and the best learning experience.